astropy/astropy-APEs/APE_coordinated_pkg.rst

 in the `astropy` github organization, for which the project has management power, while affiliated packages, in general, should *not*.
-To ease this process, however, any affiliated packages currently in the astropy organization can be "grandfathered-in".
+To ease this process, however, any affiliated packages currently in the astropy organization can be "legacied-in".
 E.g., they may remain in the organization even if they are not coordinated packages.
-New packages, however, should be either in the astropy organization, or an external organization, for coordinated and affiliated, respectively.
+Moving forward, new coordinated packages should be in the astropy organization and new affiliated packages should not be.

 A criteria-based package review process
 =======================================